 He is the founder of the left-leaning Egyptian Popular Current party.

-Salma Sabbahi has vehemently denied the allegations, claiming they are part of a smear campaign against her father.
+Salma Sabbahi, who worked as a TV presenter, says the allegations are part of a smear campaign against her father.